themattbirch/Portfolio/src/content/posts/how-websites-evolved-modern-web-design-principles.md

 description: Explore the evolution of websites and how modern web design principles have transformed the way brands build engaging, user-friendly digital experiences for their audiences.
 ---

-# A look back at how websites have evolved using modern web design principles

 Web design is one of the hottest industries right now, as the pandemic gave rise to E-Commerce businesses, and also caused some people to reevaluate their career choice and learn new skills.

 But it wasn't always that way.